ZaafirUlHasan/Systems-Programming/2-StudentDB/a2-questions.md

     -   Why did the total storage used on the disk remain unchanged when we added the student with ID=1, ID=3, and ID=63, but increased from 4K to 8K when we added the student with ID=64?

-        > The disk usage remains 4K for IDs 1, 3, and 63 because the file system uses sparse file representation, and no additional blocks are allocated for holes.
+        > The du command reports the physical disk usage, which reflects how much actual storage is allocated to the file on disk.
+The disk usage remains 4K for IDs 1, 3, and 63 because of sparse file representation.
+These holes do not consume physical storage, so the disk usage remains at 4 KB, corresponding to the size of one block (the minimum allocatable unit on disk).
 Adding ID=64 increases the logical size past 4K, requiring a second disk block, increasing the physical storage to 8K.

     - Now lets add one more student with a large student ID number  and see what happens: